-The district permits students to possess personal cell phones for safety purposes; however, these devices must remain turned off during the instructional day, including during all testing, unless they are being used for approved instructional purposes.
-[See Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials for graphing calculator applications on computing devices.]
+The district permits students to possess personal cell phones for safety purposes; however, these devices, and any related accessories, must remain turned off and not seen during the instructional day, including during all testing, unless they are being used for approved instructional purposes.
+[See Textbooks, Electronic Textbooks, Technological Equipment, and Other Instructional Materials on page 99 for graphing calculator applications on computing devices.]